hank/life/code/avr/lcd/xbm/README.md

 contains a static array of a bitmap.
 You can include this file in a C program and easily print it out to the screen.
 I wanted to print it out on my LCD.

+You also need a compiled copy of [LCDiesel](https://github.com/hank/lcdiesel/).

 ## Usage
 First, make an XBM file in GIMP (80x16 pixels, Black and White).
 Then, run `make xbm`, which will convert it to an AVR memory-friendly file, overwriting